hybris/homebrew-builder/README.md

 To retry an incomplete download, remove the file above.
 ```

-...could be solved by running the following:
+...could be solved by running the following command:

 ```
 brew cleanup